appprova/katex2html/README.md

 # Katex2HTML

-An easy way to render [Katex](https://github.com/Khan/KaTeX) maths in Ruby.
+An easy way to convert LaTeX formules into [Katex](https://github.com/Khan/KaTeX) HTML using Ruby.

 ## Installation